-The current Commission members are: the Chair, Ian McSweeney; Vice-Chair (Acting), Professor Denis Boivin; Vice-Chair (position vacant); and, the Superintendent of Financial Services, Brian Mills.
+The current Commission members are: the Chair, Ian McSweeney; Vice-Chair, Professor Denis Boivin; Vice-Chair, Bethune Whiston; and, the Superintendent of Financial Services, Brian Mills.
 The Superintendent is also the Chief Executive Officer of FSCO.
 The Chair and Vice-Chairs of the Commission are also the Chair and Vice-Chairs of the Tribunal.

 The purposes of the Commission are set out in the Financial Services Commission of Ontario Act, 1997: